renzenicolai/uboot-pine64-clusterboard-instructions/README.md

-# U-Boot for sopine modules
+# U-Boot for SoPine modules

-This repo contains a bootloader for booting from SD card and a bootloader for booting using the SPI flash chip.
+This repo contains instructions for compiling the U-boot bootloader for SoPine modules for use on the Clusterboard and for booting SoPine modules using the on board SPI flash chip.

-## GIT hash of version used to build the binaries included in this repository

-`v2020.07-999-g56d37f1c56`

-`95fc1f164723270b2b0bd8d7e2f7ba21bce66381`